Faboolea/fab-unit/README.md

 # FabUnit 🪄

-FabUnit is a sass function that helps you to define a perfectly responsive value without any effort.
+FabUnit is a Sass function that helps you to define a perfectly responsive value without any effort.
 It takes a minimum and an optimum value, spits out a calculation to your css property, considering the screen width, aspect ratio and the specified anchor points.
 No media queries, no break points, no design jumps.
 A formula that controls and synchronises your whole project.

 ```scss
 fab-unit(12, 16); 🪄